JavierLaz/PracticalworkII/README.md

 ## Stages of development
 ### Curriculum vitae:
 The first step was to design a curriculum vitae with some basic facts about myself and my career based on units 2 and 3, technical skills, soft skills and professional profile.

-### Implementation:
+### About.html
+The structure of about.html is the same as the rest in header and footer but the body is different than the others by making a division by columns.
+This was done after researching possible ways and finding the row class division with 2 column classes.
+The :after condition and the display:none; makes it so that row only affects the distribution but not the content inside it.
+Inside row the 2 columns are assigned a percentage of row, with the main content taking a mayor proportion.
+The main contetn implementation was not anything new, however, the contact information pictures had to be calibrated manually.
 The page is divided in two sections: the technical information and the personal information.
 #### Technical information:
 The technical information is divided in different sections,each with an id that can be accessed through the about dropdown in the header.
 ### Personal information:
 There is a photo of myself as well as links for my social media in the logos' images.

-### About.html
-The structure of about.html is the same as the rest in header and footer but the body is different than the others by making a division by columns.
-This was done after researching possible ways and finding the row class division with 2 column classes.

 ## Problems:
 Finding how to make the division and mainly aligning and resizing the images.
 The footer alignment was also harder than the previous pages.